OneMotoring

 Our road tunnels are monitored round the clock by LTA’s Operations Control Centre.
 When an incident occurs, our emergency protocol will be activated to manage the incident.

-Ventilation system and Overhead water sprinkler system in tunnel
+Overhead water sprinkler system in tunnels

 Fire service cabinets are located every 50m in tunnels, next to the left-most lane.
 Emergency SOS phones are found every 100m, in alternate fire service cabinets.